UniversalDependencies/docs/treebanks/bm_crb/index.md

 Bambara (also known as Bamana) is the most widely-spoken language of the Manding language group (Niger-Congo > Mande > Western Mande).
 It is spoken mainly in Mali by 13-14 million people;
 of these, around four million are L1 speakers.
 Development of the [Bambara Reference Corpus](http://cormand.huma-num.fr/) was started in April 2012 (Vydrin 2013, Maslinsky 2014).
 The corpus includes a non-disambiguated sub-corpus and a disambiguated one.
 At present, the whole corpus contains about nine million tokens.
 The corpus was annotated using UD Annotatrix annotation tool (Tyers, Sheyanova, Washington 2018).

-Documentation for a treebank is available on UD site (http://universaldependencies.org/bm/dep/).
+Documentation for the treebank is available on the [UD web site](http://universaldependencies.org/bm/dep/).

 ## Acknowledgments